-- 1. Ensure that adequate facilities are provided, including equipment, storage facilities, instruments, supervision, and instructions to control nuclear gauges, and to comply with the requirements of this manual and the RST - Maintain with the SRSO an up-to-date listing of storage areas both permanent and temporary in which nuclear gauges are stored, including dates used, surveys or calculations of potential exposures, and locations - 3.
+- Ensure that adequate facilities are provided, including equipment, storage facilities, instruments, supervision, and instructions to control nuclear gauges, and to comply with the requirements of this manual and the RST - Maintain with the SRSO an up-to-date listing of storage areas both permanent and temporary in which nuclear gauges are stored, including dates used, surveys or calculations of potential exposures, and locations - 3.
 Either perform or cause to be performed leak testing of all nuclear test gauges in the region.

-Leak tests are performed on all gauges in service at an interval not to exceed the time limit specified in the Sealed Source and Device Registry for the specific gauge. - 4.
-Maintain an up-to-date listing of the names of individuals who are authorized to use nuclear gauges. - 5.
-Keep an inventory of the number, model, and serial numbers of nuclear gauges and their locations - Keeps record of disposal of all radioactive material in the region and provides copies of the disposal records to the SRSO within seven days of receipt of the record. - 7.
-Conduct radiation surveys of all restricted and unrestricted areas around the gauge storage annually. - 8.
+Leak tests are performed on all gauges in service at an interval not to exceed the time limit specified in the Sealed Source and Device Registry for the specific gauge. - Maintain an up-to-date listing of the names of individuals who are authorized to use nuclear gauges and keep a current copy in the EDMS - Keep an inventory of the number, model, and serial numbers of nuclear gauges and their locations - Keeps record of disposal of all radioactive material in the region and provides copies of the disposal records to the SRSO within seven days of receipt of the record. - 7.
+Conduct or review radiation surveys of all restricted and unrestricted areas around the gauge storage locations annually. - 8.
 Demonstrate radiation levels of each storage area are less than the 100 mrem/yr or 2 mrem in any one-hour requirement.
-Demonstration can be calculated based on the gauges Transportation Index (TI) or from survey meter readings. - 9.
-Control the entry to storage areas to ensure radiation protection and security
+Demonstration can be calculated based on the gauges Transportation Index (TI) or from survey meter readings.

-- 10. Provide security against unauthorized removal or use of nuclear gauges - 11.
-Ensure that radiation workers in the region wear radiation exposure monitors during periods of possible exposure and that these monitors are stored in an appropriate location - 12.
+- 9. Control the entry to storage areas to ensure radiation protection and security - 10.
+Provide security against unauthorized removal or use of nuclear gauges - 11.
+Ensure that radiation workers in the region wear the dosimeters provided by DOT&PF, during periods of possible exposure and that these dosimeters are stored in an appropriate location - 12.
 Instruct radiation workers in the region and document this instruction prior to allowing them to use a nuclear gauge (See 1.4, 1.5) - 13.
 Ensure that all radiation protection procedures are consistent with the DOT&PF's policy of maintaining exposures as low as reasonably achievable (ALARA). - 14.
 Perform audits of active radiation workers in the field and verifies that tasks are performed according to this manual, the license, DOT&PF policies, and all federal and state regulations.
 The RRSO performs a minimum of three field audits during the construction season and keeps a written record of the audit including date, name of the radiation worker, items reviewed, deficiencies found, and corrective actions taken. - 15.
 Respond within the specified time frame to all requests for remediation or corrective action.
 The request must specify the time frame. - 16.
 Transfer copies of all records to the Electronic Document Management System (EDMS).
-These shall include but are not limited to acquisition, inventory audits, leak tests, exposure records, training, audits performed and surveys of storage facilities, temporary or permanent.
+These shall include but are not limited to acquisition, inventory audits, leak tests, exposure records, training records, audits performed and surveys of storage facilities, temporary or permanent, meter calibration records and gauge shipping papers.
 Prior to transferring records, initial and date the first page showing the date reviewed. - 17.
-Investigate Safety Conscious Work Environment (SCWE) concerns that involve radiation issues
+Investigate Safety Conscious Work Environment (SCWE) concerns that involve radiation issues supplied with a dosimeter, and be given access to gauge(s) by the RRSO.